66-24/observability_1.0/README.md

 ### Connection between `dashboard.yml` and `datasource.yml`

 The `dashboard.yml` file is responsible for telling Grafana which dashboards to automatically load at startup and which datasource to use as the default for those dashboards.
-It typically references a "provider" (such as `default`) and points to the location of your dashboard JSON files.
+It typically references a "provider" (such as `default`) and points to the location of `grafana/dashboards` files.

 The `datasource.yml` file provisions datasources for Grafana, such as Prometheus, and can specify which datasource should be the default by setting `isDefault: true`.